Obesity is excess body weight.

 Obesity results from a combination of factors, including the reduced opportunity for physical activity, the increased availability of high-calorie foods, and the presence of genes that make obesity more likely.
 But ultimately, obesity results from consuming more calories than the body needs over a long period of time.

-Excess calories are stored in the body as fat.
+Excess calories are stored in the body as fat (adipose tissue).
 The number of calories needed varies from person to person, depending on age, sex, activity level, and metabolic rate.
 A person's resting (basal) metabolic rate—the amount of calories the body burns while at rest—is determined by the amount of muscle (lean) tissue a person has and the person's total body weight.
 The more muscle people have, the higher their metabolic rate.

 In developed countries, lack of physical activity is common and contributes to the increase in obesity.
 Opportunities for physical activity have been engineered away by technological advances, such as elevators, cars, and remote controls.
 More time is spent doing sedentary activities, such as using the computer, watching television, and playing video games.
 Also, people's jobs have become more sedentary as office or desk jobs have replaced manual labor.
 Sedentary people use fewer calories than more active people and thus require fewer calories in the diet.
 If caloric intake is not reduced accordingly, people gain weight.